Kevan-y0/Kevan-y0/README.md

 ![](https://github-readme-stats.vercel.app/api?username=kevan-y0&theme=dark)

-Hello, I am Kevan✨, postgraduate of CUFE,devoted to solving problems in Finance and Accounting by Python.
+Hello, I am Kevan✨, postgraduate of CUFE, devoted to solving problems in Finance and Accounting by Python.

 -someone who dosen't want to be a progrommer, but interested in programming.